paolodina/ormar/docs/api/index.md

     *  inherits from `pydantic.BaseModel`,
     *  uses `ormar.ModelMetaclass` for all heavy lifting, relations declaration, parsing `ormar` fields, creating `sqlalchemy` columns and tables etc.
-        * There is a lot of tasks during class creation so `ormar` is using a lot of `helpers` methods separated by functionality: `pydantic`, `sqlachemy`, `relations` & `models` located in `helpers` submodule.
+        * There are a lot of tasks during class creation so `ormar` is using a lot of `helpers` methods separated by functionality: `pydantic`, `sqlalchemy`, `relations` and `models` located in `helpers` submodule.
     *  inherits from `ormar.ModelTableProxy` that combines `Mixins` providing a special additional behavior for `ormar.Models`
         * `AliasMixin` - handling of column aliases, which are names changed only in db
-        * `ExcludableMixin` - handling excluding and including fields in dict() and database calls
+        * `ExcludableMixin` - handling excluding and including fields in `dict()` and database calls
-        * `MergeModelMixin` - handling merging Models initialized from raw sql raws into Models that needs to be merged, in example parent models in join query that duplicates in raw response.
+        * `MergeModelMixin` - handling merging Models initialized from raw sql into Models that needs to be merged, in example parent models in join query that duplicates in raw response.
-        * `PrefetchQueryMixin` - handling resolving relations and ids of models to extract during issuing subsequent queries in prefetch_related
+        * `PrefetchQueryMixin` - handling resolving relations and ids of models to extract during issuing subsequent queries in `prefetch_related`
-        * `RelationMixin` - handling resolving relations names, related fields etc.
+        * `RelationMixin` - handling resolving relations names, related fields, etc.
         * `SavePrepareMixin` - handling converting related models to their pk values, translating ormar field names into aliases etc.